Incredibly easy World Book Day costumes for when time runs out!

 Do you really want to spend all that time getting tangled up in piles of cloth, cardboard, paint and glue?
 Or be honest now, wouldn’t you rather be reading a book?!

-The important take away from World Book Day though is not competitive costume making, it’s about enjoying books.
+The important take away from World Book Day though is not competitive costume making, it’s about enjoying books and having fun.
 So don’t forget to use your £1 token, given out by most schools, towards buying a book – score!

 Over to you

 What World Book Day costumes did you come up with in the end, did you find it easy or difficult?
-Let us know in the comments below.
+Do you enjoy making costumes or would you rather take the easy option?
+(Either way, I am not judging!)
+Let us know in the comments below!

 – Find awesome books here at readinginspiration.com –